Non-agricultural Payroll Jobs

 Not seasonally adjusted unemployment rate

-The not seasonally adjusted unemployment rate of 11.5 percent compared to last year was 9.0 percentage points higher than the unemployment rate at 2.5 percent in June 2019.
-Compared to May 2020 there was an 0.5 percentage point decrease from the unemployment rate at 12.0 percent.
-Below the graph compares the unemployment rate for Miami-Dade County with that of the United States since June 2018.
-It shows that Miami-Dade County was tracking the unemployment rate of the United States at a slightly higher rate until November 2018 through May 2020.
-In June 2020, Miami-Dade County’s unemployment rate is 0.3 percentage points higher than the United States.
+The not seasonally adjusted unemployment rate of 8.1 percent compared to last year was 5.5 percentage points higher than the unemployment rate at 2.6 percent in August 2019.
+Compared to July 2020 there was a 6.4 percentage point decrease from the unemployment rate at 14.5 percent.
+Below the graph compares the unemployment rate for Miami-Dade County with that of the United States since August 2018.
+It shows that Miami-Dade County was tracking the unemployment rate of the United States at a slightly lower rate from November 2018 through May 2020, at which point the Miami-Dade County unemployment rate tracked higher due to our strong hospitality and tourism industry being impacted by COVID-19.
+In August 2020, Miami-Dade County’s unemployment rate once again fell below the United States unemployment rate by 0.4 percent.

 Seasonally adjusted unemployment rate

-In June 2020, the seasonally adjusted unemployment rate for Miami-Dade County (taking seasonal fluctuations in the labor force into consideration) was 11.2 percent, which is 8.8 percentage points higher than in June 2019.
-From June 2019 to June 2020 there was a reduction of 73,600 nonagricultural payroll jobs.
-From May 2020 to June 2020 there was an increase of 54,700 nonagricultural payroll jobs.
+In August 2020, the seasonally adjusted unemployment rate for Miami-Dade County (taking seasonal fluctuations in the labor force into consideration) was 7.6 percent, which is 5.4 percentage points higher than in August 2019.

 The job creation numbers are derived from the U.S. Bureau of Labor Statistics Current Employment Statistics Program (CES), and only account for non-farm payroll jobs.
 However, the unemployment rates are derived from the U.S. Bureau of Labor Statistics Local Area Unemployment Statistics Program (LAUS), which includes farm payroll jobs as well as self-employed workers.